17-4 PH Stainless Steel For Investment Castings

 The time in which the metal is kept at an elevated temperature is called “aging.”
 It is crucial that the metal ages for a specific amount of time dependent on the desired hardness and mechanical properties desired.

-Equating Hardiness into Mechanical Properties
+Equating Hardness into Mechanical Properties

 Have any Questions?